25 Christmas Gift Ideas

 6. Canning Supplies

-The best place to get canning supplies is Walmart or Amish stores.
-If you have access to Farmer’s Markets or can grow your own food, be ready to preserve it by freezing it, dehydrating it, or canning it.
+The best places to get canning supplies are Walmart or Amish stores.
+If you have access to Farmer’s Markets or can grow your own food, be ready to preserve it by freezing, dehydrating, or canning it.

-I can only recommend the Ball Canning Book or the USDA Canning Guides.
-Ball Canning Book or USDA Canning Guide.
-Please follow their instructions to have a safe canning experience.
-Having a family garden can be fun educational, and rewarding as you watch your food “backup plan” take shape as you look forward to a good harvest and the canning steps that follow.
-Want to learn about gardening, check out my archive for some real in-depth information.
+I can highly recommend the Ball Canning Book or the USDA Canning Guides.
+Please follow their instructions to have a safe canning experience since other canning guides may mislead you regarding what’s safe to can.
+Having a family garden can be fun, educational, and rewarding.
+Watch your food “backup plan” take shape as you look forward to a good harvest and the following canning steps.
+To learn about gardening, check out my archive for some accurate, in-depth information.

-I realize a lot of people use Mylar bags, I highly recommend putting those bags inside 5-gallon buckets or any heavy-duty BPA buckets.
-I found these on Amazon, they are sturdy and the lids went on easily.
-Hudson 5-Gallon Buckets with Gamma Lids
+I realize a lot of people use Mylar bags; I highly recommend putting those bags inside 5-gallon buckets or any heavy-duty BPA buckets.
+I found these on Amazon.
+They are sturdy, and the lids go on quickly.
+Hudson 5-gallon Buckets with Gamma Lids

-The cost of buckets has gone up, like so many things these days, yet they are great for storage and last a long time.
+Like so many things these days, the cost of buckets has gone up, yet they are great for storage and last a long time.
+I like using gamma lids since they go on easily, help protect the food product, and are pretty sturdy.

 8. Bread Pans

-These are my favorite bread pans, they make a one-pound loaf.
-It’s critical we teach our family to make bread, biscuits, and tortillas.
+These are my favorite bread pans; they make a one-pound loaf.
+We must teach our family to make bread, biscuits, and tortillas.
 Fat Daddio Bread Pans.
 Making bread is a skill we all should know.
 I have taught classes and try to prompt families everywhere through my posts to learn how.
 Again, check out my archive and learn how you can learn how to make no-fail bread every time.
+I made three loaves of homemade bread today in my new natural gas stove.
+Mark and I will be making different sandwiches, toast, and other meals with this delicious bread!

 9. Measuring Cups and Spoons